clairemerot/physalia_adaptation_course/README.md

 Genome assembly: For this course, we made a dummy assembly of about 90 MB (instead of about 500 MB) and 5 chromosomes (instead of 24).

-Raw reads: Obtained by GBS methods, sequenced with IonTorrent.
+Raw reads: Obtained by GBS methods (= Rad-seq), sequenced with IonTorrent.

+1-1: Getting familiar with Unix environment

+1-2: From raw sequences to mapped reads

+1-3: Calling variants with Stacks

 ## Day2: Population structure and confounding factors

-2-1: Fst statistics with vcftools (optionnal: with Stacks)
+2-1: Fst statistics with vcftools (optionnal: with Stacks, optional: Pairwise-Fst and isolation-by-Distance )

 2-2: Principal component analysis (PCA)

 2-3: Discriminant Analysis of Principal Components (DAPC)

-2-4: (optional) Pairwise-Fst and isolation-by-Distance

 ## Day3: Outlier detection - Environmental associations